What is a Risk Matrix?

 Using a risk matrix for your workplace risk assessment allows you to look at each hazard and determine how significant the risk might be, before allowing you to prioritise your actions.

-The example opposite is a basic ‘Risk Matrix’ – it is quite simple, but of course that makes it easy to interpret and it does just fine for most applications.
+The risk matrix template example opposite is a basic ‘Risk Matrix’ – it is quite simple, but of course that makes it easy to interpret and it does just fine for most applications.

 You may find risk matrices that are much more detailed or complex, but they usually work along the same principles.